rewiringamerica/buildstockbatch/docs/run_sims.rst

 Cleaning up after yourself
 ..........................

+TODO: Review and update this after implementing cleanup option.

 When the simulation and postprocessing is all complete, run ``buildstock_gcp --clean your_project_file.yml``.
 This will clean up all the GCP resources that were created to run the specified project.
 If the project is still running, it